Huge support for UK plc: COVID-19. What action should you take NOW? ***UPDATED 27th APRIL 2020***

 Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.

 The scheme, open to any employer in the country, will cover the cost of wages backdated to 1 March 2020 and will be open before the end of April.
-It will continue for at least three months, and can include workers who were in employment on 28 February.
+It will continue for at least three months, and can include workers who were in employment on 19 March, where an RTI submission was made on or before that date.

 How to access the scheme: